Art toy: Designer plush

 Designer plush, a subcategory of designer toys, are soft, stuffed dolls created in limited quantities by artists and designers.
 Common designs include anthropomorphized animals or fantastic human likenesses, although designer plush dolls often feature entirely unique character designs.
 Designer plush dolls are usually given names and personas, with their distinctive personalities described on their tags or in booklets included in their packaging.

 One producer of designer plush is Friends With You, a commercial art and design collective based in Miami, Florida.
 Their work is characterized by a cute yet bizarre aesthetic, and exhibits a hand-made quality, even in pieces that are machine-made.
 In addition to their plush dolls, Friends With You also create modular wood toys, and motion graphics for companies such as Sony, MTV, Nike, and Columbia Records.

-Another type of designer plush are Uglydolls, created by independent toy designers David Horvath and Sun-Min Kim under the label Pretty Ugly.
-Their first products were 12" plush dolls based on drawings by David Horvath’s, and handmade by Sun-Min Kim.
+Another brand of designer plush are Uglydolls, created by independent toy designers David Horvath and Sun-Min Kim under the label Pretty Ugly.
+Their first products were 12" plush dolls based on drawings by David Horvath, and handmade by Sun-Min Kim.
 Pretty Ugly has also produced 7" versions of their character designs, called Little Uglys, 24" versions called Giant Uglys, 4" miniatures intended for use as keychains, and in a departure from the plush medium, 7" Vinyl Uglys.
-With Ugly Dolls being featured in motion pictures like Zarthura and in major specialty stores the brand has gone from exclusive to Mass appeal in mainstream.
+Ugly Dolls have been featured in motion pictures like Zarthura and in major specialty stores.